NeuralEnsemble/python-neo/README.rst

 For installation instructions, see doc/source/install.rst

-:copyright: Copyright 2010-2012 by the Neo team, see AUTHORS.
+:copyright: Copyright 2010-2013 by the Neo team, see AUTHORS.
-:license: Modified BSD License, see LICENSE.txt for details.
+:license: 3-Clause Revised BSD License, see LICENSE.txt for details.